biandratti/huginn-proxy/TELEMETRY.md

 **Notes**:

-- Cert loading is driven by config hot-reload (`DynamicCertResolver::update`) — each SIGHUP or config file change reloads all domain certs.
+- Cert loading is driven by config hot-reload (the per-SNI `ServerCryptoMap` is rebuilt and swapped) — each SIGHUP or config file change reloads all domain certs.
 This replaces the former per-file watcher model.
 - All three metrics are **per-domain** so you can track cert rotation independently for each domain.
 - Only domains that declare a certificate emit these metrics.
 Plain-HTTP domains and a cert-less catch-all produce no cert series.